cocos/cocos-docs/en/advanced-topics/JSB2.0-learning.md

 #### Windows/Mac

-- Compile, run the game (or run directly in the Creator simulator)
+- Compile, run the game (or run directly in the simulator of Creator)

 - Open with Chrome: <devtools://devtools/bundled/js_app.html?v8only=true&ws=127.0.0.1:5086/00010002-0003-4004-8005-000600070008>.
 (If you are using an older version of Chrome, you need to change the `devtools` at the beginning of the address to `chrome-devtools`)